Fanne Foxe

 Annabel Battistella (February 14, 1936 – February 10, 2021), known professionally as Fanne Foxe, was an Argentine-American stripper best known for being involved in a 1974 sex scandal surrounding Arkansas Congressman Wilbur Mills.
-At the time, Mills was the chair of the House Ways and Means Committee and a powerful Democratic politician.
+At the time, Mills was the chair of the United States House Committee on Ways and Means and a powerful Democratic politician.
 The scandal was one of the most reported political sex scandals of the 1970s.
 In 2009, Foxe was on the Time list of top 10 mistresses, and her affair with Mills was on the Bloomberg list of top 10 U.S. sex scandals.

 Early life

 Annabel Edith Villagra was born on February 14, 1936, in Nueve de Julio, a town southwest of Buenos Aires, Argentina.
 One of three children, her father was Nueve de Julio's medical officer and her mother was a nurse.
 She grew up enjoying basketball, hunting, and folk dancing.
 She was a pre-medical student at the University of Buenos Aires, then left at age 20 in 1956 after marrying Eduardo Battistella, a pianist who played in clubs.
 She then began dancing to accompany his piano playing act.
 By the early 1960s, their act took them to Miami, where she began stripping, and Baltimore.
 At this time, she began using the stage name Fanne Foxe at the behest of her agent.

 Foxe emigrated to the United States in 1963 and became a legal resident in 1965.
 By the late 1960s, she was working in Washington, D.C.
 Although their marriage had collapsed, she allowed her husband to live with her in the Crystal Towers complex in Arlington County, Virginia, because, as she told The Washington Post, "I don't like him to spend money, and he is the father of my children."